erwanlr/Fingerprinter/README.md

 Usage: ./fingerprinter.rb [options]
     -p, --proxy PROXY                                  Proxy to use during the fingerprinting --cookies-file, --cf FILE-PATH                 The cookies file to use during the fingerprinting -a, --app-name APPLICATION                         The application to fingerprint.
-Currently supported: wordpress, fckeditor, apache-icons, phpmyadmin, tinymce, drupal, umbraco, cms-made-simple
+Currently supported: wordpress, fckeditor, apache-icons, phpmyadmin, tinymce, drupal, umbraco, cms-made-simple, ckeditor
-    -d, --db PATH-TO-DB                                Path to the db of the app-name -u, --update                                       Update the db of the app-name --show-unique-fingerprints, --suf VERSION      Output the unique file hashes for the given version of the app-name --search-hash, --sh HASH                       Search the hash and output the app-name versions & file --search-file, --sf RELATIVE-FILE-PATH         Search the file and output the app-name versions & hashes --fingerprint URL                              Fingerprint the app-name at the given URL using all fingerprints --unique-fingerprint, --uf URL                 Fingerprint the app-name at the given URL using unique fingerprints --db-verbose, --dbv                            Database Verbose Mode
+    -d, --db PATH-TO-DB                                Path to the db of the app-name -u, --update                                       Update the db of the app-name --update-all, --ua                             Update all the apps
+        --show-unique-fingerprints, --suf VERSION      Output the unique file hashes for the given version of the app-name --search-hash, --sh HASH                       Search the hash and output the app-name versions & file --search-file, --sf FILE                       Search the file using a LIKE method (so % can be used, e.g: readme%) and output the app-name versions & hashes
+        --fingerprint URL                              Fingerprint the app-name at the given URL using all fingerprints --unique-fingerprint, --uf URL                 Fingerprint the app-name at the given URL using unique fingerprints --db-verbose, --dbv                            Database Verbose Mode
     -v, --verbose                                      Verbose Mode

 ```